pingcap/docs-cn/system-variables.md

 - Persists to cluster: Yes
 - Type: Enumeration
 - Default value: `leader`
-- Possible values: `leader`, `follower`, `leader-and-follower`, `closest-replicas`
+- Possible values: `leader`, `follower`, `leader-and-follower`, `closest-replicas`, `closest-adaptive`
 - This variable is used to control where TiDB reads data.
-Here are three options:
-    - leader: Read only from leader node
-    - follower: Read only from follower node
-    - leader-and-follower: Read from leader or follower node
-- See [follower reads](/follower-read.md) for additional details.
+- For more details about usage and implementation, see [Follower read](/follower-read.md).

 ### tidb_restricted_read_only <span class="version-mark">New in v5.2.0</span>